uk-gov-mirror/ministryofjustice.digital-studio-infra/README.md

 ARM_CLIENT_SECRET=xxxxx
 ```

 Some environments might interact with the github api, you'll need to go get an API key from the admin UI to make that work.

 ```
 GITHUB_TOKEN=xxxx
 ```

+Fetch the token from Settings->Developer Settings->Personal Access Tokens->Generate new token

 ### Required Setup